codecombat/codecombat/docs/PRODUCT_RULES.md

 - Mission 00 contains exactly one executable line: `hero.say('Hello Yuzu');`.
 - Mission 00 explains object, method, dot access, parameters, string literals and the difference between program words and quoted text in the hero's world.
 - Mission 01 introduces code comments.
 Text after `//` is explained as a human-readable note that is not executed.
-- Mission 03 introduces `const`, assignment with `=`, return values, reuse of a named value, `if`, braces and comparison.
+- Mission 03 introduces booleans, `true`, `false`, `const`, assignment with `=`, reuse of a named value, the English word `always`, and `hero.isTrue(boolean)`.
+- Mission 03 has completed starter code.
+The learner validates it by executing it without needing to edit it.
+- Mission 04 is the first `if` mission.
+It introduces `hero.readSign()`, return values, `if`, braces and comparison, while referring back to constants and assignment learned in mission 03.
+- Mission 14 is an intentional infinite-loop demonstration using `while (true)`.
+- Mission 15 is the first later mission using `while (!hero.isAtGoal())`.
-- Later missions introduce `else`, `else if`, logical operators, booleans, loops, mutable variables, remainder and nested loops when first used.
+- Later missions introduce `else`, `else if`, logical operators, loops, mutable variables, remainder and nested loops when first used.
-- Branch starter code from mission 03 onward contains Japanese `hero.say(...)` thinking prompts inside each branch. `else` prompts begin with `その他` rather than pretending to have a named condition.
+- Branch starter code from mission 04 onward contains Japanese `hero.say(...)` thinking prompts inside each branch. `else` prompts begin with `その他` rather than pretending to have a named condition.

+## Boolean lesson and `hero.isTrue`

+- A boolean is a value that can only be `true` or `false`.
+- `hero.isTrue(boolean)` accepts exactly one JavaScript boolean value.
+- Passing `true` makes the hero say `正しいです。`.
+- Passing `false` makes the hero say `違いますよ。`.
+- A missing, extra or non-boolean parameter produces a blocking Japanese hero explanation that only `true` or `false` is accepted.
+- Mission 03 defines `const alwaysTrue = true` and `const alwaysFalse = false`, calls `hero.isTrue(...)` for both values, and then collects its required gem.
+- Mission 03 validates only after the existing program has been executed and both boolean cases have been checked.

 ## Japanese reading and technical vocabulary